-Stormwater from the catchment of the site discharges to a tributary of Belyando River, however stormwater arrangements will be such that the majority of stormwater flows will be captured and returned to the site where possible as specified in the Development Application.
+Stormwater discharge from the site under normal circumstances is not anticipated.
+Stormwater arrangements will be such that the majority of stormwater flows will be captured and returned to the site where possible as specified in the Development Application.
 The stormwater detention basin at the site will be designed in accordance with the requirements to maximise the retention of stormwater and achieve required pollutant load reduction.

 No natural wetlands or waterways are located within the proposed camp location.
-Stormwater from the catchment of the site is likely to either discharge to Meinly creek located approximately 4km to the north, Diamond Creek located 9km to the south or Grosvenor Creek located 10km to the east of the site.
-These creeks are tributaries of Suttor River and Isaac River Catchments.
+Stormwater from the catchment of the site is likely to discharge to an unnamed creek located approximately 3km to the west and Logan Creek located approximately 4km to the east of the site, both tributaries of Suttor River.

-The site is not located within a designated flood or floodplain area and is not considered to be subject to flooding.
+The site is not located within a designated flood or floodplain area and is not considered likely to be subject to flooding based on the elevation of the selected location.